raspberrypilearning/brain-game/en/step_2.md

 Let's start by creating random questions for the player to answer.

 --- task ---

-Start a new Scratch project, and delete the cat sprite so that your project is empty.
-You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new" target="_blank">jumpto.cc/scratch-new</a>.
+Open a new Scratch project.

+**Online:** Open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).

+**Offline:** Open a new project in the offline editor.
+If you need to download the Scratch offline editor you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 --- /task ---